phughesmcr/Miski/README.md

 world.components.removeFromEntity(positionComponent, entity);
 ```

-For hot loops that add or remove a component across a dense query result, resolve the query once and use the batch APIs:
+For spawn, load, and other bulk transitions across a dense query result, resolve the query once and use the batch APIs:

 ```typescript
 const query = new Query({ all: [positionComponent] });